brndnmtthws/tweet-delete/README.md

 self-destructing tweets. `tweet-delete` runs continuously, and will check your timeline every hour to see if there are any new tweets which need to be deleted.
 You may also specify a minimum engagement metric, which allows you to delete only the tweets that are junk 🗑.
-Throw some tweets out there and see what sticks.

 Self-destructing tweets are the hippest, trendiest, coolest thing on [Twitter](https://twitter.com/) right now.
 Want to be cool and hip?
 You need